JWiliams/csc321/hw4/README.md

 The outcome of graph2.py will be domains linked to hostnames that were the result of their IP addresses being used in the python function "socket.getfdqn()".
+Also graph2.py will create a text document that is in the dot language.
-Also graph2.py will create a svg diagram of the dictionary.
+Using the command "cat Diagram.txt | dot -Tsvg > output.svg" on the text document will create an svg diagram of the dictionary that was printed out.
 It will be called 'output.svg'.
 When you open it, it will be very wide.

 The container, docker-compose.yml.